durability-labs/archivist-storage-proofs-circuits/README.md

-Codex Storage Proofs for the MVP
+Archivist Storage Proofs for the MVP
 ================================

-This document describes the storage proof system for the Codex 2023 Q4 MVP.
+This document describes the storage proof system for the Archivist 2023 Q4 MVP.

 Repo organization